2.1.

 - Online help : Links to the Manuals section on the hexcode.co.za website (internet access required)

 - About : shows information about your GS-911 version, your interface details (serial number, firmware version and whether your interface is Bluetooth enabled), contact information of your Reseller, and the VINlimit list (only for the Enthusiast version).
 See the About dialog section for more details.
+Also includes the "check for updates" function

 The Navigation bar